DanBuda11/node-todo-api/README.md

 ### Future Plans

 * Convert all appropriate functions to async-await
-* Build out a front-end UI to make it a fully useable app
+* Build out a front-end UI to make it a fully usable app